 My most recent book, Void: The Strange Physics of Nothing, will be published in November, 2016 by Yale University Press.
 It explores some historical and conceptual issues related to the physics of nothing, from controversies about empty space in the 17th century to the strange features of the vacuum state in quantum field theory today.

-More generally, my research concerns the mathematical and conceptual foundations of space-time theories and on issues in general philosophy of science (and epistemology more broadly), with particular interest in questions concerning model building in finance; I also maintain serious interests in category theory and the foundations of mathematics, atomic physics and quantum control, and in the foundations of quantum theory.
-Until recently, I served as managing editor of the journal Philosophy of Science, the official journal of the Philosophy of Science Association.
-My book, The Physics of Wall Street, which explains how ideas have moved from physics into financial modeling over the last century, was published by Houghton Mifflin Harcourt in early January, 2013.
+More generally, my research concerns the mathematical and conceptual foundations of classical and quantum field theories.
+I also work on issues in general philosophy of science (and epistemology more broadly), with particular interest in questions concerning model building in finance; I maintain serious side interests in category theory and the foundations of mathematics, atomic physics and quantum control, and in non-relativistic quantum theory.
+My first book, The Physics of Wall Street, explains how ideas have moved from physics into financial modeling over the last century.
+It was published by Houghton Mifflin Harcourt in early January, 2013.